cloudacademy/openshift-voteapp-demo/README.md

 Tail the Frontend and/or API pod logs

-Note: Incoming traffic to the pods are load balanced using a round-robin strategy - so when tailing the logs remember that incoming requests are evenly distrubuted over all of the pods grouped by the **role** label
+Note: Incoming traffic to the pods are load balanced using a round-robin strategy - so when tailing individual pod logs remember that incoming requests are evenly distrubuted over all of the pods grouped by the **role** label

 ```
-oc get pods
-oc get pods --field-selector=status.phase=Running
-oc logs FRONTEND_POD_NAME --tail 50 --follow
+oc logs -l role=frontend --tail 50 --follow
-oc logs API_POD_NAME --tail 50 --follow
+oc logs -l role=api --tail 50 --follow
 ```

 Check the updated vote count held within the Mongo database

 ```
-oc get pods
 oc get pods -l role=db
 oc rsh mongo-0 mongo langdb --eval "db.languages.find().pretty()"
 ```